tornari2/Nerdy_48HourAIProductSprint/memory-bank/activeContext.md

 1. ✅ PRD finalized with tech stack decisions
 2. ✅ GitHub repository initialized and synced
 3. ✅ Task Master initialized with 10 tasks
-4. ✅ All tasks expanded into 50 subtasks (using AI expansion)
+4. ✅ All tasks expanded into 50 subtasks (using AI expansion with research flag)
-5. ✅ Memory Bank created with all 6 core files
+5. ✅ Memory Bank created with all 6 core files + README.md
-6. ✅ Memory Bank structure documented in README.md
+6. ✅ Memory Bank structure documented and all files populated
 7. ✅ All initialization work committed to git
+8. ✅ Memory Bank updated to reflect current project state

 ### Current Work
 - **No active coding yet** - Ready to begin when approved